Cyberbullying is using phones, online platforms and games to bully someone.

 What does it look like?

-- pretending to be someone else online to stir trouble or hurt someone
+- Pretending to be someone else online to stir trouble.

-Cyberbullying can make you feel ashamed and alone — separated from your friends, family and the community.
+Cyberbullying can make you feel alone, outside your friends, family and the mob.

 How do you deal with it?